 Pueblo & Trout Creek Mountains

-The Pueblo and Trout Creek Mountains provide unparalleled habitat diversity.
-Their watersheds include a variety of habitats: aspen woodlands, grasslands, creeks, wet meadows, and sagebrush-steppe.
+The Pueblo and Trout Creek Mountains provide significant habitat diversity.
+Their watersheds include aspen woodlands, grasslands, creeks, wet meadows, and sagebrush-steppe.
 Many mountain creeks drain to Oregon’s driest spot—the Alvord Basin—providing critical water to a desert landscape that supports plants and animals unique to this portion of the Great Basin.
 This dramatic conservation area spans nearly 800 square miles and provides climate-resilient habitat connectivity between more than one million acres of wildlife habitat.

 Conservation Projects in Pueblo & Trout Creek Mountains